spencersmitty/shelf/README.md

 the interface is built to stay out of the way. options only appear when they make sense, not scattered all around and overwhelming you. settings are lean, and graphical improvements are pre-configured and more easily understandable with photo examples. nobody should have to visit youtube in hopes to understand how to setup their core, when they really just want to play something.

-the “shelf” view is what ties it all together. while traditional views, you can also view your collection on a 3D front-facing shelf - sooo... cartridges, jewel cases, and boxes :-) it’s a small touch, but it makes browsing feel warm and familiar. i'm pretty sure launchbox sort of touches on this idea with box art renders, im not too sure tho
+the optional “shelf” view is what ties it all together. while traditional grid views are more efficient and what i'd end up using anyway, in this view you'll be able to view your collection on a 3D front-facing shelf - seeing the jewel cases, cartridges, etc. it’s a small touch, but it will make choosing something to play feel a bit warmer and more interactive like reality.

-or, what if there was a mechanic to wipe accumilated dust from your shelf, use isopropyl alcohol on your roms to make them read more frequently, and have to solder new capacitors into your virtual consoles? what a nightmare that would be right?! ermm

 ---